-First Vice Chair of the Board: Linda Schachter, BA, BCL, LLB
+Chair of the Board: Linda Schachter, BA, BCL, LLB

 Linda graduated in Civil Law and Common Law from McGill University in 1989.
 She began her career in Civil and Corporate litigation, and is currently the Managing Partner at Devine Schachter Polak, a boutique firm which specializes exclusively in Matrimonial and Estate Law.
 She has lectured at numerous conferences and universities and has co-authored publications and the book: “Droit De La Famille Jurisprudence en Tableaux 2009”.
 She is a member of the Quebec and Montreal Bar Associations and sits as a Governor of the Quebec Bar Foundation.
 She has also been active in community having sat on the Board of JPS-Bialik for many years as well as the former Jewish Family Services Agency.
 She is married with three sons.

-Second Vice-Chair of the Board: Karen Sigman
+First Vice Chair of the Board: Karen Sigman

 Karen is a Pediatric Allergist.
 She received her medical degree from the University of Western Ontario and completed her Pediatric residency and Allergy subspecialty at McGill University.
 She is affiliated with the Montreal Children’s Hospital as well as Hospital Maisonneuve Rosemont.
 She also works at The Children’s Clinic.
 She specializes in the management of food allergies and is an Assistant Professor at McGill University.
 She is an Osler Fellow and mentors McGill medical students.
 She has been active in the Montreal Jewish Community for a number of years.
 She is a Past-President of Akiva School and Camp Massad.
 She is a past Board member of BJEC.
 She is a past chair of the Allocations and Community Relations Commmittee as well as the Governance committee of FCJA.
 She is married and the proud mother of four boys.